Hip Embolization

 - Outpatient Procedure – Performed in our vascular center; no hospital stay

-- Quick Recovery – Back to normal light activity in 1–3 days
+- Quick Recovery – Back to normal light activity the following day

-- Delays or Avoids Surgery – Ideal for patients not ready for hip replacement
+- Delays or Avoids Surgery – Ideal for patients not ready or eligible for hip replacement

 - Preserves Joint Structure – Treats inflammation without altering anatomy